vijaybirru/documentation/farms/index.rst

 There are several tabs available to continue the configuration.
 Some tabs are dependent on other aspects of the configuration.

-* DATABASE: Only available for Roles from the Database catagory
+* DATABASE: Only available for Roles from the Database category
 * BOOTSTRAP WITH ...: Only available if Chef/Ansible Tower is configured for the |ENVIRONMENT|
 * Cloud: A Tab for the specified cloud